 state level by The Texas Historical Commission (THC).
 Appointees come from all walks of life.
 They work together to jointly improve Live Oak County's historical preservation.

 The main goal of Live Oak County Historical Commission is to maintain a sense of community for people who live and work here, those connected to us by history, and people around the world who share common history, goals, and values.
 We believe that an increased knowledge of our local history leads to greater cultural, educational, and social understanding for a better world.

 Commission appointees' efforts to sustain historic preservation include numerous national, state, and locally initiated programs.
 Historical Education is ongoing and embedded in each of the projects below.
 Projects are listed alphabetically as all are equally important.

 Texas History Education is an all emcompassing lifetime, toddler to elder, project.
 Children, students, and adults of all ages are encouraged to seek and share knowledge of how individuals, events, resources, and issues shape our county, state, nation, and world.
 The goal of the education project is to provide incentive learning opportunities to analyze, make inferences and draw conclusions about cultural, historical, and contemporary contexts.
 The final goal is for all to understand the importance of effective participation and leadership in a democratic society.
-The LOCHC Education Chair, Bernadette Cardona Gibson, is constantly looking for opportunities and volunteers who can help inform and educate the public about how the knowledge of history informs our lives.
+The LOCHC Education Chair is presently vacant.
+This position needs a local person who is constantly looking for opportunities and volunteers who can help inform and educate the public about how the knowledge of history informs our lives.

 Historic Texas Cemetery Designation: